 The mission of the Wilson Education Foundation is to support Wilson excellence!
 The vision of the organization is to engage parents, alumni and businesses to invest in the greater Wilson community to further differentiate a Wilson Education and to enhance students' opportunities.
-The non-tax dollars raised by the Foundation support the needs of our students and teachers by funding academic programs, grants, scholarships, district events, facility upgrade campaigns and more.
-Learn more by reading our Community Report 2013-14.
+The non-tax dollars raised by the Foundation, a 501(c)(3) organization, support the needs of our students and teachers by funding academic programs, grants, scholarships, district events, facility upgrades and more.
+Learn more by reading our Community Report 2014-15 Community Report 2013-14.

 Support the Wilson Education Foundation!

-Wilson Education Foundation is excited to announce a contribution
+Wilson Education Foundation announced in April 2015 a contribution

 in the amount of $40,000 to the Wilson School District to support the continued implementation of the 1:1 Technology Initiative.
 Wilson School District launched a 1:1 Initiative as a way to advance students in the technology world as it continues to grow.
 The digital conversion empowers teachers and students to harness the power of technology to collaborate, to create, to communicate, to think critically, and how to learn in the 21st century.
 In August 2014, Wilson successfully deployed Google Chromebooks at the high school and two middle schools (grades 6-12).
-Currently 3,700 students and 240 secondary teachers are engaged in learning how ubiquitous access to the Internet can ignite the learning process.
-Wilson is excited to announce it is on target to move to a full 1:1 technology implementation for the 2015-2016 school year to include students in Kindergarten through 5th grade.
+Wilson moved to a full 1:1 technology implementation for the 2015-2016 school year to include students in Kindergarten through 5th grade.
+All Wilson students and teachers are engaged in learning how ubiquitous access to the Internet can ignite the learning process.
 Wilson Education Foundation sees the value in supporting this important academic initiative at Wilson.